 The school has developed its own age-related expectations to measure progress within the National Curriculum.
 These are used as part of regualr assessment to gauge a child’s knowledge and understanding in reading, writing mathematics and science from Year 1 onwards.
-A guide to these expectations can be dowloaded from the Support for Parents section of our parent pages.
+A guide to these expectations can be downloaded from the Support for Parents section of our parent pages.

 Pupils' attainment is also assessed in the Key Stage 1 Assessments at the end of Year 2 and the KS2 National Tests at end of Year 6 ( both sometimes known as the SATs).